 - News about research projects

-- The department’s newsletter or other publications (PDFs OK here, but make them accessible if at all possible)
+- The department’s newsletter or other publications (PDFs are OK here, but they must be made accessible.)

-- Video or audio of your department’s activities (NOTE: Nearly all videos posted to College websites must include captions, and transcripts must be provided.
+- Video or audio of your department’s activities (NOTE: All videos posted to College websites must include captions, and transcripts must be provided.
 We’ll be happy to discuss your options for creating captions.)

 Information to Leave out if You Can Part with It